 Last donated: Oct.
 29, 2018

-Frank R. Brownell III is chairman of the board of Grinnell gun parts manufacturer Brownells Inc., where he previously served as CEO.
+Frank R. Brownell III is a member of the Montezuma City Council and chairman of the board of Grinnell gun parts manufacturer Brownells Inc., where he previously served as CEO.
 He started working for the family business as a copywriter in its catalog department after receiving a degree in advertising from the University of Iowa’s journalism school in 1961.
 On the board, he orchestrated the rise of his son, Pete Brownell, to president and later CEO of Brownells.

 Pete, who abruptly stepped down as president of the National Rifle Association in May amid an FBI probe into the organization’s ties to Russia, has given King another $22,100, most recently in March 2016.
 Other King donors with gun industry ties include Lance Olson, a retired police detective from Marengo who’s on the NRA’s board of directors and has given the congressman $7,900; and Kayne Robinson, a former Des Moines deputy police chief who served as NRA president from 2003 to 2005 and has given $7,400.